Have a bucket list? Don’t yet, but want to make one? You must add, “Hiking Yosemite” to that list.

 But no, I was not joking.
 Of all the dates we gave as options (all of which, by the way, were during the week so we would have a greater chance of getting selected), we did not get selected.

 This tells you, and told us one main thing – it’s a huge feat to accomplish Yosemite’s Half Dome, but maybe even more than that, hiking Yosemite is highly sought after.
+My tip for you guys, never forget to take your hiking boots with you.

 Click HERE to save this post for later.